IIIF/api/source/api/presentation/2.0/index.md

 ####  6.6.4.
 Non Rectangular Segments

-The [Scalable Vector Graphics][XXX] standard (SVG) is used to describe non-rectangular areas of canvas or image resources.
+The [Scalable Vector Graphics][svg] standard (SVG) is used to describe non-rectangular areas of canvas or image resources.
 While SVG can, of course, describe rectangles this is _not recommended_{: .rfc}, and the `xywh` bounding box described above _SHOULD_ be used instead.

 In this pattern, the resource of the annotation is a "oa:SpecificResource" which has the complete image referenced in a `full` field and the SVG embedded in a `selector` field (as the SVG selects the part of the image needed).
 The SVG document is embedded using the same `ContentAsText` approach as for embedding comments or transcriptions.